Swati1225/Photo-Album-Backend/README.md

 # Photo-Album-Backend
-Contains Lambda Functions for the photo album hosted in AWS
+Contains Index Photos Lambda Function for the photo album hosted in AWS.

+(Should be Ideally called Photo-Album-Index-Photos)